Skip to content

 • Look for announcements in local media outlets from local organizations, businesses, and school officials for more events and activities you can join or how to get involved.

-IF you can’t participate with an activity, you can certainly show your pride.
-Fly a Bernards Township flag made by the Annin Flag Company
+IF you can’t participate in an activity, you can certainly show your pride.
+Fly a Bernards Township flag made by the Annin Flag Company.

 Show your PRIDE!
 Bernards Township official house 3′ x 5′ flag.